VEZY/WebSite/content/home/about.md

 # Biography

 I am a reasearcher working for CIRAD at the UMR AMAP lab in Montpellier, France.
-My research interests include ecophysiology, environmental physics, computer models and agronomy.
+I am specialized on Functional-Structural Plant Modelling (FSPM), and my research interests include ecophysiology, environmental physics, tree architecture, computer models and agronomy.